tonyp7/esp32-wifi-manager/README.md

 ![esp32-wifi-manager-menuconfig](https://idyl.io/wp-content/uploads/2020/07/esp32-wifi-manager-menuconfig-800px.png "menuconfig screen")

 You can change the ssid and password of the access point at your convenience, but it is highly recommended to keep default values.
+Your password should be between 8 and 63 characters long, to comply with the WPA2 standard.

 # Adding esp32-wifi-manager to your code